Three Fantastic Women, More than 70 Years of Service

 The training I have received over the years has been extremely beneficial.
 Not only for my job but in everyday life.
 The knowledge and experience I have gained has helped me deal with recent events in my personal life, and everyone at Morris Care has supported me throughout these events.
 I feel appreciated and a valued member of the team.

 I’ll be honest, this job is hard work but it’s worth it.
 I think people who are kind hearted, compassionate, thoughtful and caring make great carers.”

 Tracey Seward joined in 1994

-“I started working for Morris Care as a Care Assistant nearly 25 years ago.
+“I started working for Morris Care as a Care Assistant more than 25 years ago.
 When I started I didn’t have any experience of care so I didn’t know what to expect.

 Over the years, Morris has put me through my NVQ Level 2 and 3 in Health and Social Care, which has helped me gain the knowledge and skills of caring, which in turn has built my confidence.

 I am now a Senior Care Assistant and mentor to new staff.
 I enjoy what I do and it’s a really lovely thought knowing I can provide support to people in need of care.

 If you’re a people person, caring and compassionate with a true desire to make a difference to someone’s life, I think a career in care could be for you.
 With a friendly approach and patience, you will go far.”